sigmagamma/portl/README.md

 https://store.steampowered.com/app/221910/The_Stanley_Parable/
 or in Epic:
 https://store.epicgames.com/en-US/p/the-stanley-parable
+2. Install Python 3.11
-2. Get an IDE for editing python such as [Pycharm](https://www.jetbrains.com/pycharm/)
+3. Get an IDE for editing python such as [Pycharm](https://www.jetbrains.com/pycharm/)
-3. git clone https://github.com/sigmagamma/portl.git and switch to stanley-0.9.2
+4. git clone https://github.com/sigmagamma/portl.git and switch to stanley-0.9.2
+5. Open a project in the created folder, create a virtual environment, and install the requirements from requirements.txt.
-4. You will need a file named The `Stanley Parable RTL private.json` under gamefiles/stanley  including the link to the translation sheet.
+6. You will need a file named The `Stanley Parable RTL private.json` under gamefiles/stanley  including the link to the translation sheet.
 Alterantively you will need the csvs for the various files under that folder.
 You also need to have subtitles_english.txt in that folder.
 For this mode you have to get an additional game that has captioncompiler, like Portal or Portal 2 (sourcesdk will be supported later).
 Configure the compiler_game settings in 'The Stanley Parable.json'.
 Otherwise, if you want to work with an existing translation and patch the game, put the modified `subtitles_english.dat` in that folder.
-5. `text_tools.py` contains the text transformation logic, while `file_tools.py` contains filesystem logistics. `install_stanley_steam_heb_win.py` performs the patching for windows.
+7. `text_tools.py` contains the text transformation logic, while `file_tools.py` contains filesystem logistics. `install_stanley_steam_heb_win.py` performs the patching for windows.
-6. Once you've applied the patch, run the game.
+8. Once you've applied the patch, run the game.
 You should be able to see subtitles in Hebrew - if not, try manually applying the following settings in the console (runnable by using \`): `cc_lang english` and `cc_subtitles 1` .
 Notice that reapplying the patch requires a restart of the game to work.